 An efficient e-payment infrastructure allows for smooth and quick local and cross-border transactions.
 The payment infrastructure in the country has been evolving over the years and has registered tremendous growth.
 With 38 banks issuing payment cards and 34 ATM acquiring banks the value of ATM withdrawals in the country have crossed 5 Trillion in the year 2018-19.
 Apart from this, 5 Point of Sale (POS) acquiring banks have installed over 50 thousand POS machines.
 In Pakistan, International Payment Gateway Services are being provided by 4 banks i.e MCB, UBL, HBL and Bank Alfalah.
-Apart from these, 2 microfinance banks also work as merchant aggregators and are providing e-Commerce gateway to their clients while leveraging on 4 IPGs in Pakistan.
+Apart from these, 2 microfinance banks also work as merchant aggregators and are providing e-commerce gateway to their clients while leveraging on 4 IPGs in Pakistan.

-As of September 2018, the total active credit and debit cards were 1.5 million and 22.4 million respectively.
-A large number of banks are also issuing proprietary cards to their customers.
+As of September 2018, the total active credit and debit cards were 1.5 million and 22.4 million respectively.19 A large number of banks are also issuing proprietary cards to their customers.
 For domestic payments, PayPak was introduced in April 2016 and provides for ATMs and direct Over the Counter (OTC) purchases using POS.
 27 Banks in Pakistan are offering mobile applications to their customers to access their accounts with over 5 million active users to date.
-Critical policy/regulatory interventions including measures such as Biometric Verification of SIMs have opened gateway to secure digital services and paved way for digital financial inclusion.